 About 22 million Americans currently suffer from obstructive sleep apnea — and around 80% of those cases aren’t diagnosed yet.
 If you have sleep apnea symptoms like snoring and daytime exhaustion, it’s important that you see an expert to get the diagnosis and help you need.
-Dr. Nader Mahmood at North Jersey Pulmonary Associates in Paterson, Totowa and Union City, New Jersey is here to help, so book online now, or call the office to schedule soon.
+Dr. Nader Mahmood at North Jersey Pulmonary Associates in Paterson and Totowa, New Jersey is here to help, so book online now, or call the office to schedule soon.

 Obstructive sleep apnea is a condition in which you have continued breathing interruptions because of airway blockage.
 This blockage is typically caused by over-relaxation of your throat muscles while you're sleeping.